-Data transfers and storage are governed by a combination of proprietary secure networking primitives and patented cryptographic offloading and isolation.
-This tight coupling manifests in one of two patented Operating Modes with numerous features, detailed in the article, Operating Modes.
+Data transfers and storage are governed by a combination of proprietary secure networking primitives, patented cryptographic offloading, and isolation.
+This tight coupling manifests in several different Conversion facilities, each with different features, as detailed in the article, Operating Modes.

-For related details, refer to the article, Restoring and Rebuilding.
+For more in-depth operational details, refer to the article, Restoring and Replicating.

-Restore/ Rebuild operation is in the aforementioned article, Restoring and Rebuilding.
+Restore/ Replicate operation is detailed in the article, Restoring and Replicating.

 File Size Details

 Astute observers will have noticed that the Size shown in the Archivelist differs than that shown in the Versionlist.

 Archivelist values reflect plaintext content Size for the related Version, whereas the Versionlist value represents an interim host-specific ciphertext Size that's useful when conducting Forensic Analysis and reconstructing data to track attacker actions.
 For details, contact your DefiniSec Representative.

 File Date/ Time Values